How to get business funding

 You can apply for Innovation Funding from the government if your business is researching or developing a new process, product or service.

 The Arts Council National Lottery Project Grants provide support to organisations with a focus on the creative and cultural sector.
-And if you’re a business looking to expand overseas, you can apply for funding to help with the costs of attending or exhibiting global tradeshows through the UK Tradeshow Programme.

 Small business grants in the South West